neurlips2026benchmark/SBC/ReadMe.md

 - All experiments are conducted within a fully sandboxed environment.
 No real user data, financial transactions, or third-party systems are involved at any stage.

 ---
+## License

+The original code in this repository is released under the MIT License.
+Third-party environments, libraries, images, and other external assets remain subject to their respective licenses.

+---
 ## Citation
-If you find this repository useful, please cite our paper through
+If you find this repository useful, please cite our paper

 ```
 @article{wang2026pays,
   title={Who Pays the Price?
 Stakeholder-Centric Prompt Injection Benchmarking for Real-world Web Agents},
-  author={Wang, Zihao and Li, Yiming and Wu, Yutong and Liu, Zheyu and Chen, Kangjie and Wai, Fok Kar and Chen, Pin-Yu and Thing, Vrizlynn LL and Li, Bo and Tao, Dacheng and others},
+  author={Wang, Zihao and Li, Yiming and Wu, Yutong and Chen, Kangjie and Liu, Zheyu and Fok, Kar Wai and Chen, Pin-Yu and Thing, Vrizlynn L. L. and Li, Bo and Tao, Dacheng and Zhang, Tianwei},
   journal={arXiv preprint arXiv:2606.13385},
   year={2026}
 }